 The Global Alliance for Chronic Diseases (GACD) supports international and interdisciplinary collaborations in research, focusing on chronic non-communicable diseases.

-The GACD places particular emphasis on research into cardiovascular diseases (mainly heart disease and stroke), type 2 diabetes, chronic respiratory conditions, mental health and several cancers.
-The work of the GACD focuses on the needs of low and middle income countries (LMICs) and on low income populations in more developed countries.
+The GACD places particular emphasis on research into cardiovascular diseases (mainly heart disease and stroke), type 2 diabetes, chronic respiratory conditions, mental health and certain cancers.
+The work of the GACD focuses on the needs of low and middle income countries (LMICs) and vulnerable populations in more developed countries.

 Current members of the GACD include:

-- Mexico’s National Institute of Medical Sciences and Nutrition
+National Institute of Medical Sciences and Nutrition Salvador Zubiran, Mexico

 Full details of the aim, scope and assessment criteria of this call can be found on the GACD website.